-- (c) Section D103.2 is deleted in its entirety and replaced by the following, to read as follows: - (1) D103.2 Grade.
-Fire department access roadways having a grade of between 16 percent and 20 percent shall be designed to have a finished surface of grooved concrete sufficient to hold a 45,000 pound (19,958 kg) traction load.
-The grooves in the concrete surface shall be 1⁄2 inch (13 mm) wide by 1⁄2 inch (13 mm) deep and 11⁄2 inches (38 mm) on center and set at a 30 to 45 degree angle across the width of the roadway surface.
-No grade shall exceed 20 percent, nor shall the cross slope exceed 8%, unless authorized in writing by the fire code official. - (d) Section D103.2.1 is added to read as follows: - (1) D103.2.1 Angles of approach and departure.
-The angles of approach and departure for any means of access shall not exceed 10 percent at 10 feet of the grade break. - (e) Section D103.3 is deleted in its entirety and replaced by the following, to read: - (1) D103.3 Turning radius.
-Based on a minimum unobstructed width of 20 feet, a fire apparatus access roadway shall be capable of providing a minimum standard turning radius of 25 feet (7,620 mm) inside and 45 feet (13,716 mm) outside. - (2) D103.3.1 Turning radius with Very High Fire Hazard Severity Zone (VHFHSZ).
-Based on a minimum unobstructed width of 26 feet, a fire apparatus access roadway shall be capable of providing a minimum standard turning radius of 25 feet (7,620 mm) inside and 45 feet (13,716 mm) outside. - (4) Appendix J. Building Information Sign. - (a) Section J101.1.2. is amended to read as follows: - (1) J101.1.2 Sign features.
-Either temporary or permanently affixed to the building or structure in an approved manner specified by fire code official. - (b) Section J101.1.3.1. is amended to read as follows: - (1) J101.1.3.1 Sign shape.
-Buildings that require a fire department inspection shall have an approved fire code official sign designating a completed fire inspection in the shape of a rectangle. - (c) Section J101.1.3.2. is added to read as follows: - (1) J101.1.3.2 Apartment Sign shape.
+- j) Section D106.6 is amended by deleting the exception and to read: - Section D106.1 Projects having more than 100 dwelling units.
+Multiple-family residential projects having more than 100 dwelling units shall be provided with two separate and approved fire apparatus access roads and shall meet the requirements of Section D104.3. - k) Section D106.2 is deleted in its entirety - 4) Appendix J. Building Information Sign. - a)b)(a) Section J101.1.2. is amended to read as follows: - (1) J101.1.2 Sign features.
+Either temporary or permanently affixed to the building or structure in an approved manner specified by fire code official. - b)c) (b) Section J101.1.3.1. is amended to read as follows: - (1) J101.1.3.1 Sign shape.
+Buildings that require a fire department inspection shall have an approved fire code official sign designating a completed fire inspection in the shape of a rectangle. - c)d) (c) Section J101.1.3.2. is added to read as follows: - (1) J101.1.3.2 Apartment Sign shape.
 Residential buildings including apartments, condominiums, and multi-family units that require a fire department inspection shall have an approved fire code sign indicating the length required to reach the furthest unit from the closest designated starting point in front of the structure.
-The sign shall also include each associated floor and its furthest unit. - (d) Section J101.1.3.2.1 is added to read as follows: - (1) J101.1.3.2.1 Apartment Sign color.
+The sign shall also include each associated floor and its furthest unit. - de)(d) Section J101.1.3.2.1 is added to read as follows: - (1) J101.1.3.2.1 Apartment Sign color.
 Residential buildings including apartments, condominiums, and multi-family units that require a fire department inspection shall have an approved fire code sign with designated colors associated with the specific hose length to reach the furthest unit from the closest designated starting point in front of the structure.
 The sign shall also include each associated floor and its furthest unit.

-Color Associated length
+-(e) -Color Associated length

 Red 100'

 Blue 150'

-'''

 Orange 200'

-'''
+Purple 250'

-Purple 250' Green 300'
+Green 300'

 Black 350'

-- (e) Section J101.1.4.1. is amended to read as follows: - (1) J101.1.4.1.
+e)f) Section J101.1.4.1. is amended to read as follows:

+(1) J101.1.4.1.
 Fire inspection sign size and lettering.
 The minimum size of the fire inspection information sign and lettering shall be designated by the fire code official on an annual basis.